DavidMercier/NIMS/doc/models.rst

    :scale: 35 %
    :align: center

-   *Plots of beta Hay : a) in function of the half-angle of the conical indenter (for a Poisson's ratio of 0.3), and b) in function of the Poisson's ratio for a Berkovich indenter.*
+   *Plots of beta Hay : a) as a function of the half-angle of the conical indenter (for a Poisson's ratio of 0.3), and b) as a function of the Poisson's ratio for a Berkovich indenter.*

 Knowing the material properties of the indenter, it is possible to calculate the reduced Young's modulus :math:`E^{'}` (in :math:`\text{GPa} = \text{N/m}^2`) of the indented material.